-If you have a valid Utah second-pole permit, and a valid fishing or combination license, you can fish with two poles at any water in the state during its open fishing season.
-You may keep only one limit of fish.
-A second-pole permit does NOT allow you to keep two limits of fish.
+If you are under age 12 or have a valid Utah fishing or combination license, you can fish with two poles at any water in the state during its open fishing season.
+You may keep only one daily limit of fish.
+Using a second pole does NOT allow you to keep two daily limits of fish.